awslabs/aws-deployment-framework/samples/sample-terraform/README.md

 - TERRAFORM_VERSION: the terraform version used to deploy the resource
 - TARGET_ACCOUNTS: comma separated list of target accounts
 - TARGET_OUS: comma separated list of target leaf OUs (parent OUs are supported)
-- REGIONS: comma separated list of target region
+- REGIONS: comma separated list of target regions

 ### Deployment procedure